OneGov/dev/README.md

 To do this, make sure you have Postgres 9.1+ running locally, with a database designated to running your application.

-Once you do, copy `onegov.yml.example` and edit the dns string inside the the resulting `onegov.yml` file:
+Once you do, copy `onegov.yml.example` and edit the dns string inside the resulting `onegov.yml` file:

     cp onegov.yml.example onegov.yml